Niels Bohr: Quantum mechanics

 In February 1927, Heisenberg developed the first version of the uncertainty principle, presenting it using a thought experiment where an electron was observed through a gamma-ray microscope.
 Bohr was dissatisfied with Heisenberg's argument, since it required only that a measurement disturb properties that already existed, rather than the more radical idea that the electron's properties could not be discussed at all apart from the context they were measured in.
-In a paper presented at the Volta Conference at Como in September 1927, Bohr emphasized that Heisenberg's uncertainty relations could be derived from classical considerations about the resolving power of optical instruments.
+In a paper presented at the Como Conference in September 1927, Bohr emphasised that Heisenberg's uncertainty relations could be derived from classical considerations about the resolving power of optical instruments.
 Understanding the true meaning of complementarity would, Bohr believed, require "closer investigation".
 Einstein preferred the determinism of classical physics over the probabilistic new quantum physics to which he himself had contributed.
 Philosophical issues that arose from the novel aspects of quantum mechanics became widely celebrated subjects of discussion.
 Einstein and Bohr had good-natured arguments over such issues throughout their lives.

-In 1914 Carl Jacobsen, the heir to Carlsberg breweries, bequeathed his mansion (the Carlsberg Honorary Residence, currently known as Carlsberg Academy) to be used for life by the Dane who had made the most prominent contribution to science, literature or the arts, as an honorary residence (Æresbolig).
+In 1914, Carl Jacobsen, the heir to Carlsberg breweries, bequeathed his mansion (the Carlsberg Honorary Residence, currently known as Carlsberg Academy) to be used for life by the Dane who had made the most prominent contribution to science, literature or the arts, as an honorary residence (Æresbolig).
 Harald Høffding had been the first occupant, and upon his death in July 1931, the Royal Danish Academy of Sciences and Letters gave Bohr occupancy.
 He and his family moved there in 1932.
 He was elected president of the Academy on 17 March 1939.

-By 1929 the phenomenon of beta decay prompted Bohr to again suggest that the law of conservation of energy be abandoned, but Enrico Fermi's hypothetical neutrino and the subsequent 1932 discovery of the neutron provided another explanation.
+By 1929, the phenomenon of beta decay prompted Bohr to again suggest that the law of conservation of energy be abandoned, but Wolfgang Pauli's hypothetical neutrino and the subsequent 1932 discovery of the neutron provided another explanation.
 This prompted Bohr to create a new theory of the compound nucleus in 1936, which explained how neutrons could be captured by the nucleus.
 In this model, the nucleus could be deformed like a drop of liquid.
 He worked on this with a new collaborator, the Danish physicist Fritz Kalckar, who died suddenly in 1938.